-The City of Haines City’s water treatment plant is one of 2 City’s in Polk County to receive a 20 year water permit.
+The City of Haines City’s water treatment plant is one of two cities in Polk County to receive a 20 year water permit.
 The current permitted quantities are 5,921,300 gallons per day.
 The current usage is 4,400,000 gallons per day allowing the City to allocate up to 1,521,300 gallons per day to prospective customers, businesses or industries.

 The Water Utility Division maintains approximately 11,095 water service connections citywide; ensures that the water supply is uninterrupted; collects water samples on a weekly basis to make sure the water meets or exceeds all water quality standards; maintains the City’s seven (7) wells, five (5) system reservoirs, approximately 89 miles of water transmission lines and 700 fire hydrants.
 The Water Plant produces over 3.7 million gallons of water a day.

 The 2.8 mile railroad spur connects the central CSX railroad line through the City to the Haines City Industrial park located along County Road 544.
 The $5 million construction project was completed in 2005 and funded in part through a grant from the U.S Department of Commerce.